-In May 2008, Standard & Poor's, one of the three national credit rating agencies, raised the City's general credit rating to AAA, the highest level.
+In May 2009, S&P reaffirmed the City's general credit rating at AAA, the highest level.
 The other two rating agencies reaffirmed the City's high general credit ratings: Aa1 from Moody's and AA+ from Fitch.
 The four factors described above were instrumental in the City receiving these high ratings, ranking it higher than the State of California and the County of Santa Clara, and making it the highest-rated large city in California.